UCLOrengoGroup/cath-tools-genomescan/README.md

 ## About this document

+**Version 0.0.1 [BETA]**

-This document provides a set of instructions to annotate large sequence datasets with CATH functional family assignments.
+ * This document provides a set of instructions to annotate large sequence datasets with CATH functional family assignments.

-**Note: this is currently considered 'beta' and is subject to change (see [CHANGES.md](CHANGES.md)).
-All feedback / corrections / suggestions are welcome.**
+ * This document is currently considered 'beta' and is subject to change.
+ * All feedback / corrections / suggestions are welcome

 # Steps